Conservation Safaris

 On specially designed Conservation Safaris, on the other hand, safari guests can take a much more active role in supporting the work of real conservationists in the field.
 Not only do they get to enjoy breathtaking landscapes including fabulous wildlife, but they also gain a deeper understanding of wildlife conservation and its related topics.

-Typical activities which allow safari guests to roll up their sleeves and get directly involved under the guidance of experienced guides and scientists include monitoring of endangered species (rhinos, cheetahs, wild dogs, etc.), setting up or collecting camera traps or planting new trees.
+Typical activities which allow safari guests to roll up their sleeves and get directly involved under the guidance of experienced guides and scientists include monitoring of endangered species (rhinos, cheetahs, the endangered wild dogs, etc.), setting up or collecting camera traps or planting new trees.

 From working in national parks to conducting research on endangered species, a Conservation Safari brings you close not only to wildlife, but also to the vital work of rangers, conservationists, scientists and local communities.